hupe13/respect-robotstxt-or-block/readme.md

 * You have a robots.txt or create a robots.txt in every server root directory as usual.

-* If no robots.txt is available, the plugin provides one and enables crawling:
+* If no robots.txt is available, the plugin provides the WordPress default robots.txt file content with [do_robots()](https://developer.wordpress.org/reference/functions/do_robots/):
 ````
 User-agent: *
+Disallow: /wp-admin/
-Allow: /
+Allow: /wp-admin/admin-ajax.php
 ````

 * Activate the plugin, it creates a table in the WordPress database named `wp_badcrawler` (with your prefix).
 If you activate the plugin network wide, then the database is valid for all sites.
 If you have more than one domain, you can have a table for every domain.